pauljickling/notes/terminal/basics.md

 `mv {file source} {file destination}` move file

-**Note that if you use the same directory you can use the move command to rename a file.**
+**Note that for the same path you can use the move command to rename a file.**

 `convert {file name} {new file name}` convert file